-The PhoneNow function, allows your hearing instrument to automatically switch to your telephone programme when a telephone receiver is raised to the ear.
+The PhoneNow function, allows your hearing instrument to switch to an automatic telephone programme when a telephone receiver is raised to the ear.
 When the telephone receiver is removed from the ear, the hearing instrument automatically returns to the previous listening programme.